-However, moving beyond the major sites of the Independence National Historic District, there are many other places in and around downtown Philadelphia that can teach you about the history of America’s founding and leave you feeling a bit more patriotic in the process.
+However, moving beyond the major sites of the Independence National Historic District and the Museum of the American Revolution, there are many other places in and around downtown Philadelphia that can teach you about the history of America’s founding and leave you feeling a bit more patriotic in the process.

 Here are 10 lesser known sites to get you started on your patriotic trip through the Philadelphia area: